philipithomas/diffusion/README.md

 * Stick Probability: Always 1

 ## DLAradial.matlab
 Two-dimensional diffusion limited aggregation simulation.
 Particles are intialized on a circular boundary with a corresponding circular kill zone.
-This file improved on the DLA.matlab file and produced mass densities consistent with literature values for 2-dimensional DLA
+This file iterated on the DLA.matlab file and produced mass densities consistent with literature values for 2-dimensional DLA.

 * Dimensions: 2
 * Boundaries: Radial